Press & Media

 Reviews, columns, and coverage

 Selected coverage of The Conch Paradox: Rethinking Resilience since publication in March 2026.
-Includes the Lincoln Gomez literary feature, Trempan newspaper coverage, the Bati Bleki column in When in Aruba, the Hit 94 FM radio reflection by Stanley Dabian, and earlier framing in the World Economic Forum agenda.
+Includes the Lincoln Gomez literary feature, a reader reflection by educator Jessica Besselink, Trempan newspaper coverage, the aruba.nu news feature by NOS Caribbean correspondent Dick Drayer, the Bati Bleki column in When in Aruba and Rona Coster's later reading reaction, the Nos Mainta launch interview on Tele Aruba, and the Hit 94 FM radio reflection by Stanley Dabian.
+For essays and opinion pieces by the author, see the writing page.

 Reviews